AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 the doctrine of universal salvation heretical, as early as the Sixth Century.
-Even so learned and accurate a writer as our own Dr. Ballou, has fallen into this error, though his editor, the Rev. A. St. John Chambre, D. D., subsequently corrected the mistake in a brief note.
+Even so learned and accurate a writer as our own Dr. Ballou, has fallen into this error, though his editor, the Rev. A. St. John Chambré, D. D., subsequently corrected the mistake in a brief note.

 In 399 a council in Jerusalem condemned the Origenists, and all who held with them, that the Son was in any way subordinate to the Father.
 In 401